microsoft/virtualnodesOnAzureContainerInstances/Docs/PodCustomizations.md

 [Overview of Confidential Containers on ACI](https://learn.microsoft.com/en-us/azure/container-instances/container-instances-confidential-overview)

-In order to have Virtual Node create your containers as Confidential, you must add a pod annotation which will contain the CCE policy the pod will run using:
+In order to have virtual node create your containers as Confidential, you must add a pod annotation which will contain the CCE policy the pod will run using:

     microsoft.containerinstance.virtualnode.ccepolicy